-- 1. ARC approval is valid for one year from the date of the ARC approval letter for new construction and six months for remodels.
+- 1. ARC approval is required to be received within 12 months of closing on the lot.
+ARC approval is valid for one year from the date of the ARC approval letter for new construction and six months for remodels.
 If construction has not begun during that time, a new application and design review fee is required. - 2.
-All Improvements must be completed within one year from the date construction has begun. - 3.
+All Improvements must be completed within one year from the date construction has begun.
+For Phase 2 lots, all improvements must be completed within 18 months from the date construction has begun, no longer than 30 months after closing on the lot. - 3.
 If ARC final inspection approval is not obtained within 18 months of the initial ARC approval letter date, the refundable deposit will be forfeited.
 Forfeited deposits may be used to bring the subject property into compliance with the approved plans and specifications or for other ARC related expenses. - 4.
 The ARC assumes no liability for encroachments into platted setbacks, solar setbacks, easements, or neighboring properties.
 Be sure to check the plat map of your Lot and its property lines and obtain a Title Report to avoid encroachments and trespass.